Udit8348/gha-workflows/README.md

 In summary, both workflows build and run the same container image, but the **PPA-based workflow** mirrors a realistic Ubuntu installation environment, while the **`setup-apptainer`** action provides a lightweight, fast-install alternative for CI testing and reproducible builds.

+## Refinements
+In Vortex Repo there are some [misc scripts](https://github.com/vortexgpgpu/vortex/tree/master/miscs/apptainer) that are hard dependencies for building the .`def` files.
+If possible these should be streamlined either into one script.
+Or placed directly in the `.def` or Vortex's [`ci/install_dependencies.sh`](https://github.com/vortexgpgpu/vortex/blob/master/ci/install_dependencies.sh) file.

+Recall, `install_dependencies.sh` is system dependencies and was previously installed in the Github Actions workflow, prior to building Vortex.
+Similarly, we need these dependencies met in the Apptainer.

+Optimally, the misc scripts and `install_dependencies.sh` are merged and pruned for overlap.

+### Pipelining Suggestions
+If you later want to download these same artifacts in a different workflow (e.g., multi-job pipeline), you can use.
+Would you like me to extend one of these workflows into a two-job version (where one job uploads these dependencies and another downloads + builds)?
+That’s the standard way to isolate build staging from container creation.

 ## Results